Crate training puppies can take a couple of days

 When you've read that, come back here and follow the steps below.

-Help your little boy to understand that good things will happen to him when he's in or around his crate.
+Show your little boy that good things will happen to him when he's in or around his crate.
+This will help encourage him to accept his new den quickly and calmly.

-You've already put a soft blanket inside, preferably one with the scent of his mother and siblings, so it's already smelling like 'home'.
+You've already placed a soft blanket inside.
+Preferably the same blanket with the scent of the puppy's mother and siblings, so it will already smell like home.
+That's a bit step forward.

 Remember, this should be fun!

-TIP: When crate training puppies, it's best to train when it's quiet, and when there's nothing much going on around, otherwise your puppy will become easily distracted and the chances are you won't make much progress.
+TIP: When crate training puppies, it's best to train when it's quiet and when there's little going on around, otherwise, your puppy will become easily distracted, and the chances are you won't make much progress.

 So, here goes:

-You can now drop his reward for coming out of the crate when called.
+Once you reach this point, you can drop his reward for coming out of the crate when called.

 When crate training puppies, it's always better to reward your pet more for going into his crate and less for coming out; help him to learn that it's more fun to be inside the cage than out of it!

-When crate training puppies using treats as a reward, don't forget to offset the treats against your puppy's food allowance, otherwise you may end up with an overweight Cocker Spaniel!
+When crate training puppies using treats as a reward, remember to offset the treats against your puppy's food allowance; otherwise, you may end up with an overweight Cocker Spaniel!

-Overweight puppies grow up to be overweight dogs and that's not healthy!
+Overweight puppies grow up overweight dogs, which is not healthy!

-Repeat the above crate training for each meal, but leave the door closed for longer each time.
+Repeat the above steps for each meal, leaving the door closed for longer each time.

 Remove the food bowl, offer your Cocker some water, and then take him outside to his toilet area.
 Praise him if he does the business, and then reward him by playing with him for a little while.

-During this stage of crate training puppies, please be aware that not all pups react in the same way or develop at the same pace and this step of the training may need to be attempted several times before your Cocker becomes comfortable with his crate door being closed.
+During this stage of crate training puppies, please be aware that not all pups react in the same way or develop at the same pace.
+This training step may need to be attempted several times before your Cocker becomes comfortable with his crate door being closed.

 Take your time and be patient!

-Once your Cocker is comfortable entering and leaving his crate, it's time to stop using treats to 'bribe' him into his crate and begin using words instead.
+Once your Cocker Spaniel puppy is comfortable entering and leaving his crate, it's time to stop using treats to bribe and reward your puppy.
+Use enthusiastic praise instead, otherwise you will end up with an overweight puppy!

-You need to teach your puppy this command and get him used to hearing it.
-The way to do this is to say your chosen words just as he's going into his crate.
+Introduce your puppy to this command and get him used to hearing it.
+The best way to do this is to say your chosen words just as he's going into his crate.

-Practiced regularly, he'll soon learn that your command words (in our case, "into bed") mean that he's to go into his crate.
+Timing is crucial if your puppy is to begin linking his going into his crate with your command words.
+Practised regularly, he'll soon learn that your command words (in our case, "into bed") mean that he is being asked to go into his crate.

-Once you think he understands these new words, you can try using them as a direct command.
+Once it's evident that he understands these new words, you can use them as a direct command and watch your little puppy trot into his crate when you ask him!

 Here's how:

-Practice the above lessons whenever you get the opportunity and your puppy will soon be going in and out of his crate on command!
+Practice the above lessons whenever you get the opportunity, and you'll soon have your puppy going in and out of his crate on command!

 If you feel you've moved on too soon, simply go back a step and come back to this again when he understands more.

-I strongly recommend you help your puppy to get used to being locked inside his cage for short periods of time while you're at home, before leaving him on his own.
+I strongly recommend you help your puppy get used to being locked inside his cage for short periods while you're home before leaving him on his own.

-If he's locked in his crate but he can still see you he's more likely to feel settled.
-It will also help to stop him from associating being crated with being left on his own.
+If he's locked in his crate but can still see you, he's more likely to feel settled.
+It will also help stop him from associating being crated with being left alone.

 Your aim now is for him to get used to being locked in his crate when you're not around, but this must be done gradually.